 Types of Workers Who Need BBP Training

-In response to federal and state laws, as well as regulations of the Occupational Safety and Health Administration (OSHA), the CPR Heart Center offers this class to health care professionals and other workers that may be exposed to bodily fluids as part of their daily work.
+In response to federal and state laws, as well as regulations of the Occupational Safety and Health Administration (OSHA), the CPR Heart Center offers this online class to health care professionals and other workers cognitive training that may be exposed to bodily fluids as part of their daily work.
 This might include:

 • First Responders, such as Emergency Medical Technicians, firefighters, police officers and paramedics